 Treatment for DVT

 Deep vein thrombosis is treated using blood thinners.
 There are many types of blood thinners.
 Your doctor will choose the blood thinner that is best for you.
 Most patients only need to take blood thinners for a short amount of time, such as a few months.
-However, some people are at high risk of developing another blood clot.
-If your doctor determines you're at high risk, life-long blood thinners may be recommended.
+However, if your doctor determines you're at high risk of developing another clot, they may recommend a longer treatment plan.

 Contact your doctor using Secure Messaging (sign in required) to discuss hospital and at-home medication treatments.
 Your doctor may run some blood tests to check for clotting.
 My HealtheVet’s self-entered Vitals + Readings section makes it easy to track how you're doing.